 Lazzaretto Nuovo Island

-Reached nowadays by Vaporetto Line 13 from the Fondamente Nuove, the island was formerly a quarantine station for ships and cargoes arriving from the East.
-At the fall of the Republic the building was abandoned, being used subsequently by the Austrians as a gunpowder store, but has been restored and now houses the increasing number of archaeological finds from the lagoon.
+At the fall of the Republic the buildings of the Lazzaretto Nuovo were abandoned, being used subsequently by the Austrians as a gunpowder store.
+They have now been restored and house the increasing number of archaeological finds from the lagoon.